Import protocols to cloud library from CT and MR allow basic edit.

 Protocol Manager supports role-based security, permissions, and access control.
 On successful sign in to the Imaging Protocol Manager application with an assigned user account, you can view the application landing page with the selection options for 2 modalities (CT and MR) and also view the global settings.

 Libraries hold a set of protocols specific to a modality.
 With Imaging Protocol Manager, by clicking the Settings option on the left pane, you will be able to:

-- Create a new library which will be used to manage your protocols on the cloud
+- Create a new library which will be used to manage your protocol through cloud services

 - List the existing libraries along with details like the library type, corresponding modality, creation date and the user who created it

 - Mark a library as the standard library for your organization

 The Devices section helps you understand the device interface by displaying device-specific details such as the device name, system ID, device modality and model number, the site information, and the status of the device in the Imaging Protocol Manager.
 There are two sections on this screen: one for directly connected devices and one for InSite™ back office-connected devices (CT LightSpeed™16 only).

 Modality device view

 This screen lists all the devices registered, with the number of protocols specific to a modality once imported.
 It lets the user import protocols from the scanner to the cloud library.

 - View the list of protocols for a device relevant to a population category or an anatomical region, or sort them by protocol name, device model or device instance options